 - Any combination of the above

-To compare your targeting tests, look again at the different click-through rates that each campaign generates.
+To compare your targeting tests, look again at the different click-through rates each campaign generates.

-Another metric to keep an eye on here is your eCPC (effective cost per click), which is how much you’re paying for each click on your ad.
-A lower eCPC means that your budget is being spent more effectively — you’re getting more clicks with the same amount of money.
-Checking your eCPC is important because some targets will cost more than others if many other advertisers are also targeting their fans — a target who delivers a high CTR may not be worth it if their eCPC is high, too!
-Authors who deliver high CTRs and low eCPCs for your ads are great targets: they generate engagement for cheap!
+Another metric to monitor is your eCPC (effective cost per click), which is how much you’re actually paying for each click on your ad.
+A lower eCPC means your budget is being spent more effectively — you’re spending less per reader who clicks on your ad.
+Checking your eCPC is important because some targets will cost more than others if many other advertisers are also targeting their fans — a target who delivers a high CTR may not be worth it if their eCPC is high, too.
+Authors who deliver high CTRs and low eCPCs for your ads are great targets: They generate engagement for cheap!

 You can continue to run tests refining your targeting using the same methods until you reach a level of engagement and costs you’re happy with.